Elizabeth Morgan Act: Background

-In 1985 Washington, DC plastic surgeon Dr. Elizabeth Morgan accused her ex-husband, dentist Dr. Eric Foretich, of sexually abusing their daughter Hilary, then two years old.
-Morgan, who had primary custody of the child, then attempted to have Foretich's visitation rights revoked.
-After a police investigation was unable to substantiate Morgan's claims, a judge ordered her to allow the child to visit her father without supervision.
-When Morgan refused to do so, she was held in contempt of court and was indefinitely detained in August 1987.
+In 1985, plastic surgeon Elizabeth Morgan accused her ex-husband, dentist Eric Foretich, of sexually abusing their two-year-old daughter Hilary.
+Morgan, who had primary custody of the child, attempted to have Foretich's visitation rights revoked.
+After a police investigation did not substantiate Morgan's claims, a judge ordered her to allow Hilary to visit her father without supervision.
+When Morgan refused to do so, she was held in contempt of court and indefinitely detained in August 1987.
 While in jail, Morgan refused to reveal the whereabouts of her daughter, who was living with Morgan's parents in New Zealand.